MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dmft-design.md

 The number of input streams of Device MFT must be same as the number of Ks pins exposed by the device.
 The mediatypes supported by Device MFT’s input streams must be same as the mediatypes exposed by the KS pins.

-The number of output streams exposed by Device MFT are the streams seen by Device Source and capture stack, capture API and applications and can  be one, two, or three stream.
+The number of output streams exposed by Device MFT are the streams seen by DeviceSource and capture stack, capture API and applications and can  be one, two, or three stream.
 The input and output stream counts of Device MFT do not need to be the same.
 Also, input and output streams do not need to have the same mediatypes, and typically will have different mediatypes.
 The number of mediatypes need not match either.

 The first Ks Pin represented in user mode by Devproxy’s output stream gets associated with the first input stream of Device MFT, the second Ks Pin represented in user mode by Devproxy’s output stream with the second input stream of Device MFT, and so on.